toransahu/notes/docs/Computer-Science/algo.md

 1. find/explore its unvisited adjacent vertices
     1. mark all of them as visited
     1. put them into the queue
-1. repeat [3-5] untin the queue is empty
+1. repeat [3-5] until the queue is empty
 1. we may have some unvisited / disconncted graph (vertices) at this moment
     1. so, iterate through all the unvisited vertices (if any)
     1. repeat [2-6] for them